 Doesn't Take Flight

-As a child Jerry McNeil (Richard Thomas) believes he was saved by a flying reindeer when he was falling from a tall tree and over the years he has a carried a secret obsession with seeing a flying reindeer again.
-Now as a respectable professor with a wife and child Jerry finds his obsession rekindled when handed an old book by one of his students about flying reindeer and it affects his work and marriage.
-But when Jerry decides to fly the routes shown in the book he not only sees a flying reindeer, he suffers a crash and amongst many unusual things he meets Nick (Beau Bridges) at his fantastical home at the North Pole.
+As a child Jerry McNeil (Richard Thomas - The Christmas Box) believes he was saved by a flying reindeer when he fell from a tall tree and over the years he has a carried a secret obsession with seeing a flying reindeer again.
+Now as a respectable professor with a wife and child Jerry finds his obsession rekindled when handed an old book by one of his students about flying reindeer as it affects his work and marriage.
+But when Jerry decides to fly the routes shown in the book he not only sees a flying reindeer, he suffers a crash and amongst many unusual things he meets Nick (Beau Bridges - Christmas in Angel Falls) at his fantastical home at the North Pole.

 Ironically having watched "Flight of the Reindeer" because it was a Richard Thomas movie it ended up Beau Bridges, under hair which would make his brother Jeff jealous, who made the movie.
-Beau made for a surprisingly decent Santa and combined with the great North Pole set decorations he gave the movie the Christmas which it needed to be tolerable when so much of it was forced.
+Beau made for a surprisingly decent Santa and combined with the great North Pole set decorations he gives "Flight of the Reindeer" the Christmas which it needed to be tolerable when so much of it was forced.

 What this all boils down to is that "Flight of the Reindeer" ended up too over the top for me but it also ended up too familiar which unfortunately really lets it down especially when it has such a good look.